Home 9 Sheet Metal Fabrication 9 Laser Cutting PEEK: Precision, Advantages, and Applications

 • Material Thickness

 Very thick sheets may require multiple passes or adjustments to laser parameters.
-It is important to note that increasing the number of passes can cause increased heat buildup, which can lead to further issues such as warping or melting.
-Therefore, it is recommended to use a lower laser power setting and perform multiple passes or adjust the laser parameters to avoid these issues.
+It is important to note that increasing the number of passes can cause increased heat buildup, leading to further issues such as warping or melting.
+Therefore, using a lower laser power setting and performing multiple passes or adjusting the laser parameters is recommended to avoid these issues.

 Let’s Start A New Project Today